fnalways/terminus-docs/docs/manual/tutorials/install-olares-multi-node.md

 sudo olares-cli olares change-ip -b /home/olares/.olares --new-master-host 192.168.1.18
 ```
 where:
-- `-b /home/olares/.olares`: Specify the base directory for Olares (default: `$HOME/.olares`).
+- `-b /home/olares/.olares`: Specifies the base directory for Olares (default: `$HOME/.olares`).
-- `--new-master-host 192.168.1.18`: Specify the new IP address of the master node.
+- `--new-master-host 192.168.1.18`: Specifies the new IP address of the master node.
 ### If the network of worker node changes
 If a worker node moves to a different LAN, it will lose communication with the master node and stop functioning.